 Study on Disc-FX disc surgeries

 A study by the University Hospital Munich showed back pain to improve within 2 days following the Disc-FX procedure.
-82% of all patients treated with Disc-FX also showed medical improvements of the discogenic back pain after 2 years.
+82% of all patients treated with Disc-FX also showed medical improvements of discogenic back pain after 2 years.

 The success rate of Disc-FX is excellent with over 80% of patients satisfied with the procedure.
 However, this procedure too can only yield success after strict and sophisticated diagnostic evaluation.

 Discogenic back pain typically resides within the first 2 weeks following the Disc-FX procedure.
-Follow-up treatment in form of intensive rehabilitation is absolutely necessary to maintain the result achieved, and to eliminate muscular dysfunction and weakness of the back.
+Follow-up treatment in form of intensive rehabilitation is necessary to maintain the result achieved and to eliminate muscular dysfunction and weakness of the back.
 In addition it’s important to learn a lifestyle which is gentle on the back.